gautam43/ec2launcher/README.md

 Role Variables
 --------------

-1.imageId - This variable should be used to pass the id of the image used to launch the instances.
+1. imageId - This variable should be used to pass the id of the image used to launch the instances.
-2.instType - This variable is used to specify the type of ec2 instance like t2.micro is one of the example.
+2. instType - This variable is used to specify the type of ec2 instance like t2.micro is one of the example.
-3.region - Used to specify the region in which you want to launch the instance 4.sg - specify the security group name
+3. region - Used to specify the region in which you want to launch the instance
+4. sg - specify the security group name
-5.key - Used to specify the key with its proper path
+5. key - Used to specify the key with its proper path

 Example Playbook
 ----------------